Cauliflower Quinoa Tabouli Bowls

 - Boil water and pour over the sliced onions, let those sit for 15 minutes.

-- While those are soaking, prep the cauliflower and get it in the oven.
+- While the onions are soaking, prep the cauliflower and get it in the oven.

 - Start cooking the quinoa.
 While it’s cooking, finish making the pickled onions and set those aside then prep the ingredients for the tabouli.